2023 Marine Science Summer Program

 DIVE IN to Marine Science on the Mid-Atlantic

 The VWU Marine Science Summer Program is a live and learn, immersion program for college students from around the country.
-Specifically designed for upper-division undergraduates majoring in biology, marine biology, earth and environmental science/studies, or general science, the six-week program is scheduled for May 23 through July 1, 2022 on the campus of Virginia Wesleyan University.
+Specifically designed for upper-division undergraduates majoring in biology, marine biology, earth and environmental science/studies, or general science, the six-week program is scheduled for May 22-June 30, 2023 on the campus of Virginia Wesleyan University.
 Students may earn credits by enrolling in the courses offered:

 - BIO 319 Field Studies in Coastal Marine Environments (4 credits)